 Seaboard has a share repurchase program in place that was approved by its Board of Directors and is in effect through October 31, 2017.
-As of July 2, 2016, the authorized amount of repurchase under the share repurchase program remained at \$100 million.
-Seaboard did not repurchase any shares of common stock for the six months ended July 2, 2016.
+As of October 1, 2016, the authorized amount of repurchase under the share repurchase program remained at \$100 million.
+Seaboard did not repurchase any shares of common stock for the nine months ended October 1, 2016.
 Under this share repurchase program, Seaboard is authorized to repurchase its common stock from time to time in open market or privately negotiated purchases, which may be above or below the traded market price.
 During the period that the share repurchase program remains in effect, from time to time, Seaboard may enter into a 10b5-1 plan authorizing a third party to make such purchases on behalf of Seaboard.
 All stock repurchased will be made in compliance with applicable legal requirements and funded by cash on hand.
 The timing of the repurchases and the number of shares repurchased at any given time will depend upon market conditions, compliance with Securities and Exchange Commission regulations, and other factors.
 The Board of Directors' stock repurchase authorization does not obligate Seaboard to acquire a specific amount of common stock, and the stock repurchase program may be suspended at any time at Seaboard's discretion.

 In December 2012, Seaboard declared and paid a dividend of \$12.00 per share on common stock.
 The increased amount of the dividend (which has historically been \$0.75 per share on a quarterly basis or \$3.00 per share on an annual basis) represented a prepayment of the annual 2013, 2014, 2015 and 2016 dividends (\$3.00 per share per year).
-Seaboard did not declare or pay a dividend in 2013, 2014, or 2015, and does not currently intend to declare any dividends for 2016.
+Seaboard is currently evaluating whether to declare a dividend for 2017, although no assurance can be given as to whether or when any dividend would be declared and paid, or as to the amount of any dividend.